 Skip to main content

-Workflows let you set up event-driven automations that fire when something happens in your workspace: a new finding is discovered, an asset appears, or a report is generated.
+Workflows let you set up event-driven automations that fire when something happens in your workspace: a finding is published, new assets are discovered, or a report is delivered.
 Use them to push notifications to Slack, Discord, custom webhooks, or email.
 Open the Workflows page from Management > Workflows in the sidebar.

 Events